The season for gratitude and reflection is upon us.

 (2) I am extremely grateful for water, as it flows in this spring-fed creek, for without water there is no life.

-(3) I am extremely grateful for trees — large, old native bur oaks like this one.
-(I always say: If only they could speak and tell me what they have seen over the years).
+(3) I am extremely grateful for native trees — most notably the unmistakable bark of the hackberry below.
+(I always say: If only the bark of older native trees could speak to me and tell me what they have seen over the years).

-(4) I am extremely grateful for woodlands where many species of wildlife roam and call home.
+(4) I am extremely grateful for open, mature woodlands where many species of wildlife roam and call home.

 (5) I am extremely grateful for nongame wildlife species such as this dark-eyed junco, all wildlife matters and all things are connected in nature.